dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 As we can see, what we've just created is responsible for carrying two properties related to errors.
 A status code, that represents an HTTP status, and a message with the error description.

-In order to be able to warn our users properly—i.e. in a JSON object format—about this errors, we have now to create an `exception-handler.middleware.ts` file that will contain our's middleware source code.
+In order to be able to warn our users properly—i.e. in a JSON object format—about these errors, we have now to create an `exception-handler.middleware.ts` file that will contain our's middleware source code.
 Create it as a sibling to `app.ts`, under `./src/server/`.
 The contents of this middleware are very simple:

 ```typescript
 import {Exception} from "../common/exception";